AadityaKandel/Possibilities-Attempter/README.md

 One by one: 100 [Press Enter] 200 [Press Enter] and do it until the last one

 Step 3:
-After that, Press X to goto the next step
+After that, Press X to goto the next step.
 Then give the total value that comes after you add and subtract those numbers.
 In my case, its 5000
 [Press Enter]

-It will attemp every possibility and tries to find your answer After that, it'll provide you the equation: 100+400+500+600+700+800+900+1000+500-200-300
+It will attempt every possibility and tries to find your answer After that, it'll provide you the equation: 100+400+500+600+700+800+900+1000+500-200-300